 Every 38,000 km or every two years.

-Tools needed for this job include axle stands to keep the vehicle up, a socket wrench to loosen the drain plug, a drain pan, newspapers and a clean rag.
-You should also prepare the required amount of gear oil (see p.
-Types of lubricants and fluids used in Table of sizes and adjustment data at the end of this manual).
+The tools needed for this job include axle stands to support the vehicle in a raised position, a socket wrench to loosen the drain plug, a drain pan, newspapers and clean rags.
+You should also have the required amount of transmission fluid (see Types of Lubricants and Fluids Used in Table of sizes and adjustment data at the end of this Guide).

-Transmission oil drained when hot (those. immediately after driving); contaminants are more easily removed from hot oil.
+Transmission oil is drained while hot (i.e. immediately after a car trip); it is easier to remove dirt from hot oil.
 Since the oil will be hot, it is better to work with rubber gloves.

-1. Jack up the vehicle and place it securely on axle stands.
-Try to keep the car as level as possible.
+1. Jack up the car and securely place it on axle stands.
+Try to position the car as level as possible.

-2. Place the necessary equipment under the vehicle, being careful not to touch the hot components of the exhaust system.
+2. Place the necessary equipment under the vehicle, being careful not to touch hot exhaust system components.

 3. Place a drain pan under the transmission and remove the fill plug from the side of the transmission.
 Loosen the drain plug.